INNOGLY Short-Term Scientific Missions (STSM)

 The application process is as follows:

 1. Applicants must carefully read the funding rules detailed in Section 8 of the COST Vademecum, (https://www.cost.eu/wp-content/uploads/2020/05/Vademecum-V8-1-May-2020.pdf)

 3. Applicants must obtain a letter of invitation from the Host Institution confirming that they can undertake the STSM on the given dates should their application be approved.

-5. Applicants must send their application form and the relevant supporting documents for evaluation to Prof. Marko Anderluh (INNOGLY STSM coordinator) at firstname.lastname@example.org.
-The supporting documents to be submitted for the evaluation are:
+5. Applicants must send their application form and the relevant supporting documents for evaluation, to Marko Anderluh (STSM coordinator) (marko.anderluh[AT]ffa.uni-lj.si).

-- Letter of invitation to the applicant from a senior researcher at the Host institution.
+•Letter of invitation to the applicant from a senior Researcher at the Host institution.

-- The submitted STSM application form (downloadable when the online application is submitted – see above).
+•The submitted STSM application form (downloadable when the online application is submitted – see above).

-- A letter including an overview of the proposed activities that will be performed, a work plan for the visit, a description of the proposed contributions to the scientific objectives of the INNOGLY Action (how it fits to a specific WG), an outline of the host’s scientific expertise/resources in support of the STSM.
-The letter should be maximum 8 pages; the font should correspond to Times New Roman size 12 pt. with single line spacing and standard margins of 2 cm.
+•A letter including an overview of the proposed activities that will be performed, a workplan for the visit, a description of the proposed contributions to the scientific objectives of the INNOGLY Action (how it fits to a specific WG), an outline of the host’s scientific expertise/resources in support of the STSM.
+The letter should be maximum 8 pages, the font should correspond to Times New Roman size 12 pt with single line spacing and standard margins of 2 cm.

-- A letter of support from the applicant’s Home institution.
+•A letter of support from the Applicant’s Home Institution.

-- A full CV (including a list of academic publications, if applicable).
+•A Full C.V. (including a list of academic publications – if applicable).

 7. The Grant Holder sends the applicant a grant letter to sign and return.
 The STSM should not be started until this letter has been signed and returned.
 The applicant can therefore start the STSM as soon as the STSM grant letter is signed, but not later than a month after the grant letter is signed.
 The STSM has to be finished at latest by the end of the GP.

-8. After the STSM, the grantee submits a scientific report to the STSM Host and STSM coordinator within 30 days of completing the STSM.
-This must include: the purpose of the mission; description of work carried out; description of main results/outputs; plan of future collaborations with Host (if applicable); planned publications resulting from STSM (if applicable); confirmation of successful STSM by the Host.
+8. After the STSM, the investigator submits a scientific report to the STSM Host and STSM coordinator within 30 days of completing the STSM.
+This must include: the purpose of the mission; description of work carried out; description of main results/outputs; plan of future collaborations with Host (if applicable); planned publications resulting from STSM (if applicable); confirmation of successful STSM by Host.

 9. STSM Coordinator and Action Chair approve the final report.
 The Grant Holder executes payment to STSM Applicant.